15 Foods That Naturally Lower Blood Pressure

 11. Dairy foods

-A meta-analysis also showed that low-fat dairy and milk reduced the risk of hypertension while cheese, yogurt, fermented dairy, or full-fat milk had no effects.
-A later systematic review agreed, but the authors concluded that it is not clear whether low-fat dairy was more beneficial than regular-fat dairy when it comes to blood pressure.
+A meta-analysis17 also showed that low-fat dairy and milk reduced the risk of hypertension while cheese, yogurt, fermented dairy, or full-fat milk had no effects.
+A later systematic18 review agreed, but the authors concluded that it is not clear whether low-fat dairy was more beneficial than regular-fat dairy when it comes to blood pressure.

 If you can tolerate dairy, enjoy it daily or weekly as it may help reduce your risk for developing high blood pressure.
 If you can't tolerate it due to food sensitivities, allergies, digestive discomforts, or autoimmune issues, don't stress.
 You can get benefits from the other foods on this list.